All comparisons

 Offline supportCore workflow after the one-time model downloadCore workflow after first model download

-Best forLow-overhead dictation with one-time ownershipUsers who want tiered licensing and a more configurable formatting layer
+Best forLower-cost daily Mac dictation with one-time ownershipUsers who value Germany/EU trust signals and a more configurable rewriting layer

 Pricing Model